 So long snail mail, electronic mail is one of the most popular forms of communication today.
 About 70 percent of North Americans use the Internet and email is their top reason to go online.
-It’s quick, easy and paperless.
-But it can be painful to receive emails, if the sender doesn’t follow some basic rules of netiquette.
+It’s quick, easy, and paperless.
+But it can be painful to receive emails, if the sender doesn’t follow some basic rules of etiquette.

 This is probably the most important part of an email.
 What you write here will determine whether the recipient opens your email.
 This means it’s a good idea to take the time to create a subject line that’s catchy and concise.
 You have to spark curiosity and lure the reader into the email.
 Mention the most crucial details first so it doesn’t get cut off.

 Make sure you know the difference!
 Send the message to the right person.
 “To” should contain email contacts that you are directly addressing.
 You want these people to respond.
 “Cc” should contain contacts that you are indirectly addressing.
 You don’t expect these people to reply.
 “Bcc” is like “Cc” except these addresses are not visible to the other email recipients.
 For this reason, “Bcc” can be considered somewhat sly or unprincipled.

 Be mindful.
 Make sure you’ve hit the right button.
 Nothing is more frustrating than a group of people getting an email that’s directed at a single person.
 Hit “Reply” to respond to one person.
 Hit “Reply to All” to respond to many people.
 If you click on the wrong one, you could wind up with an inbox full of annoyed contacts.